Benefits & Programs

 Here are some helpful phone numbers:

-Everyone receiving VA benefits is required, by the Veterans Administration, to maintain regular class attendance and satisfactory progress to comply with the Academic Policies section of the current Southwestern College Catalog.
+Students receiving benefits is required, by the Veterans Administration, to maintain regular class attendance and satisfactory progress to comply with the Academic Policies section of the current Southwestern College Catalog.
 Students should refer to the “General Education” & “Degree Requirements” sections of the current catalog.

 While receiving VA Educational Benefits, students may be concurrently enrolled at more than one school during the same semester.
 Whichever school the student is pursuing a degree from is considered the Parent School.
 The other school is considered the Secondary School.
 Southwestern Students must fill out a “Veterans Affairs Office Parent School letter” form at Veterans Services.
 If you are attending another institution and wish to receive benefits as a Guest Student for a course at Southwestern College, an authorization form/letter from Veterans Services at your Parent School is required.
 This form/letter states that the courses taken at the Secondary School will be credited toward the current major the student is pursuing.
 All “Guest Students” are responsible for contacting the Secondary School's Veterans Office to file required forms, the Parent School Course Approval Letter is usually mailed or faxed between colleges.
 The Secondary School will complete the certification for Guest Student benefits.